 In 2019-2020, the City commissioned both a Housing Needs Assessment/Affordable Housing Plan and an update to its Comprehensive Master Plan.
 The Housing Needs Assessment predicted that high housing demand combined with limited availability of land would force costs up and encourage teardowns.
 Without changes in housing types and density, land costs are likely to increase and further reduce the supply of affordable housing.
 The study also suggested that a lack of diverse housing types and sizes reduced affordable options for low- and moderate-income households, seniors and people with disabilities.
-The Comprehensive Master Plan Update, which is still under development, also identified affordability as an issue and suggested options such as smaller lot sizes, accessory units, attached housing and more mixed-use zoning.
+The Comprehensive Master Plan Update also identified affordability as a key issue and suggested options such as smaller lot sizes, accessory units, attached housing and more mixed-use zoning.

 In January, 2021, the City Council adopted an Affordable Housing Work Plan based on some of the recommendations included in the Housing Needs Assessment/Affordable Housing Plan.
 The Work Plan, to be completed over the next year, includes an inclusionary zoning study, a study on methods of preserving existing affordable housing and development of a single-family rehab revolving loan program.
 Other options that may be implemented at a later date, include developing relationships with affordable housing developers and evaluating city-owned land to determine if any sites would be suitable for affordable housing development.
+In the meantime, the City will continue to implement the AI Action Items, including conducting paired real estate testing, developing a language access plan and mapping city-owned properties for possible future use for affordable housing.